Munitions

 Propulsion

-Four solid-fuel boosters and a kerosene-powered ramjet sustainer
+Four solid-fuel boosters followed by a kerosene-powered ramjet sustainer

 Warhead